genesis-worlds/governance/_includes/content/tokenomics/tokenomics_genesis.md

 <p>The Foundation will not burn the GENESIS it owns.
 But, it will most likely escrow and time-lock large portions of that GENESIS to reduce circulating supply, and maintain resources for the long term.
 The mechanics of this time lock will be left up to the Foundation and the community, and may change over time.</p>

 <h3>GENESIS Token Launch</h3>
 <p>Of the 1 billion expected total supply of GENESIS, 50 million, or 5%, will be set aside for the initial GENESIS farming pool.Another 50 million will be set aside to drive decentralized exchange liquidity, reward early community members.
-The remainder will be released over time to World stake holders and Governance stakers.</p>
+The remainder will be released over time to World Shard holders and Governance stakers.</p>
 <p><b>GENESIS Farming</b>: 50 million GENESIS will be placed in a pool, where community members can stake GAME to earn GENESIS. </p>

 <p><b>Liquidity Incentives</b>: 10 million GENESIS will be used to create and incentivize initial liquidity in a GENESIS-USDC pair on QuickSwap (Polygon), providing both a small initial pool amount, and a larger liquidity incentive for that pool, encouraging the community to keep the pool large enough to support high trade volumes.
 Because QuickSwap pools are all linked, this pool allows you to buy GENESIS using any token you own.</p>